Find Affordable College Courses

 Full Linguistics & Comparative Literature at Lamar University Report

-With a ranking of #9, University of North Texas did quite well on this year’s most popular schools for linguistics and comparative literature students working on their master’s degree.
-Located in the midsize city of Denton, UNT is a public college with a very large student population.
+University of North Texas came in at #9 in this year’s edition of the Most Popular Linguistics & Literature Master’s Degree Schools in the Southwest Region ranking.
+Located in the midsize city of Denton, UNT is a public school with a very large student population.

 Women make up 75% of the comparative literature majors at the school.